GuiPro0408/GraphixPro/README.md

 ## Contributing

-Contributions to Graphix-Pro are welcome!
+Contributions to GraphixPro are welcome!
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).